infinum/eightshift-blocks/README.md

 ## :mortar_board: Setup Blocks
 To be able to use blocks all you need to do is extend class-blocks.php abstract class and call it in your project.
 This method already has `add_action` for blocks registration.

-The best way would be to create a new class in your project and extend `class-blocks.php`.

 ## :mortar_board: Setup Enqueue
 To be able to use blocks, you also need to enqueue style and scripts in your project.
 Gutenberg uses 2 new hooks for assets registration: `enqueue_block_editor_assets` and `enqueue_block_assets`.